Ayrton Senna F1 1994

 Bologna, Emilia-Romagna, Italy

-In 1988, he joined forces with Frenchman Alain Prost at McLaren-Honda, and together, they dominated the competition, winning all but one of the 16 Grand Prix that year.
+In 1988, he joined forces with Frenchman Alain Prost at McLaren-Honda, and together, they dominated the competition, winning all but one of the 16 races that season.
 Senna claimed his first World Championship that year, while Prost won the title in 1989.
 Senna won his second and third championships in 1990 and 1991, respectively.

 Remembered as one of F1’s greats, Senna’s ability to qualify quickly over one lap and his incredible wet-weather performances saw wins at the 1984 Monaco Grand Prix, the 1985 Portuguese Grand Prix, and the 1993 European Grand Prix, which demonstrated his skills as one of the best drivers of his generation.
 Senna’s six victories at the Monaco Grand Prix remain unmatched today.

 While Senna was widely recognised as one of the most talented drivers in F1 history, he was also known for courting controversy, particularly during his contentious rivalry with Alain Prost.
 Senna and Prost collided at the Japanese Grand Prix of 1989 and 1990, ultimately determining the championship winner each year.
 Nevertheless, Senna’s incredible legacy and impact on Formula One cannot be denied.
-He remains the sixth-most successful driver of all time in terms of race wins and holds the record for the most wins for McLaren.
+He remains one of the most successful drivers of all time regarding race wins and holds the record for the most wins for McLaren.

 Ayrton Senna Formula One World Championship career